2006 Minnesota Twins season

-The 2006 Minnesota Twins Season was the Minnesota Twin's 46th season playing in the Twin Cities and their 106th season in the American League.
+The 2006 Minnesota Twins Season was the Minnesota Twins' 46th season playing in the Twin Cities and their 106th season in the American League.
 They were managed by Ron Gardenhire and played their home games in the Metrodome.

-The Twins finished first in the American League Central with a 96-66 record.
-They were swept in three games by the Oakland Athletics in the 2006 American League Division Series.
+The Twins finished first in the American League Central with a 96–66 record.
+They were swept in three games by the Oakland Athletics in the ALDS.